 An evaluation report will be presented to the Senior Management Team, the HE Student Forum and the Governing Body for approval and feedback.
-This will then be used for future planning and amendments to the Access and Participation Plan between academic years 2021 - 2025.
+This will then be used for future planning and amendments to the Access and Participation Plan between academic years 2020 - 2025.
 The annual monitoring report will be submitted to the Director of OFS following its approval by the College Governors.
 The report will incorporate the following sections:

-- Financial data summarising recruitment levels, payment of bursaries, and other financial support made available to students. - Outreach activities that have been undertaken during the year and progress made in meeting institutional targets and milestones. - Student success and progression support activities that have been undertaken during the year and progress towards meeting institutional targets and milestones. - Evaluation information regarding the impact of the revised bursary approach which will include details on the financial support made available to students and the impact on their progression to graduate level employment and/or the creation of new businesses. - Collated data from student feedback questionnaires specifically relating to access, success and progression measures. - Planned changes to our approach, where relevant, based on the findings of our evaluation activities.
+- Financial data summarising recruitment levels, payment of bursaries, and other financial support made available to students. - Outreach activities that have been undertaken during the year and progress made in meeting institutional targets and milestones. - Student success and progression support activities that have been undertaken during the year and progress towards meeting institutional targets and milestones. - Evaluation information regarding the impact of financial support made available to students, including qualitative and quantitative data. - Collated data from student feedback questionnaires specifically relating to access, success and progression measures. - Planned changes to our approach, where relevant, based on the findings of our evaluation activities.